Cup-one algebras and 1-minimal models: Binomial cup-one differential graded algebras

-Now suppose $R$ is an integral domain, and let $K=\Frac(R)$ be its field of fractions.
-Let $K[\bX]$ be the ring of polynomials in a set of formal variables $\bX$, with coefficients in $K$, and let $R^{\bX}$ be the free $R$-module on the set $\bX$.
+Now suppose the binomial ring $R$ is an integral domain, and let $K=\Frac(R)$ be its field of fractions.
+Let $K[\bX]$ be the ring of polynomials in a set of formal variables $\bX$, with coefficients in $K$.
 Following \cite{CC97, Elliott-2006}, we define the {\em ring of $R$-valued polynomials}\/ (in the variables $\bX$ and with coefficients in $K$) as the subring